RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

 Install R packages
 ------------------

-When you want to install a specific R package you :red:`do not need to install R`.
+When you want to install a specific R package you **do not need to install R**.
 We provide a few versions of R that can be accessed via modules.
 The base installs already have a lot of added packages.
 To find out what R is available: